Staff

 Tyra is responsible for supporting the Wolverine Pathways and ODEI Evaluation and Assessment teams in capturing, organizing and storing student and parent information.
 She has worked to develop effective information systems for educational institutions and non profit organizations since 2013.
 Tyra is passionate about increasing information system efficiency to increase accessibility for underrepresented communities.
 Tyra enjoys hiking, exploring cultures through food, and enjoying her hometown Detroit.

-Headshot of Julie Lim
+Headshot of Brenda Vasconcelos-Ramirez

 Program Coordinator and Success Coach